pdf-association/pdf-cos-syntax/README.md

 All other binary data, such as images or Unicode sequences, can be encoded using `ASCIIHexDecode` or `ASCII85Decode` filters, hex strings, literal string escape sequences, name object hex codes, etc. To assist with visualizing  whitespace and any non-printable control bytes, it is **strongly recommended** to enable both "Render whitespace" and "Render Control Characters" via the View \| Appearance... submenu.

 A productive learning environment also works best with _conventional_ PDF files with _conventional_ cross reference tables (i.e. those with the `xref` and `trailer` keywords).
-PDF files with either cross-reference (`/Type /XRef`) streams or object streams (`/Type /ObjStm`) have additional hurdles to understanding PDF.
+PDF 1.5 or later files with either cross-reference (`/Type /XRef`) streams or object streams (`/Type /ObjStm`) have additional hurdles to understanding PDF.

 ### Alternatives